emartech/pgarchive/Manual.md

 /usr/pgsql-9.5/bin/postgres "-D" "/srv/backup/t1/standby"
 ```

-To complete the container creation you also need to enable the cron jobs (see Cron Jobs).

-There are `start` and `stop` commands which do the expected.
 As promised there's also a (very simple) dashboard command to get a summary of what's going on:

 ```
 $ pgarchive container dashboard